 You also have access to the online system (Employer Rates and Projections) in order to determine your projected salary base for the ERS and PFRS system.
 The appropriate column to use is marked "Projected Salaries mm/dd/yyyy -mm/dd/yyyy".
 The only time this is not the case is for calendar year entities that are NOT planning to prepay their bill in December, but will instead be paying their current bill in February.
-These would use the "Salary Estimates mm/dd/yyyy - mm/dd/yyyyy - mm/dd/yyyy - mm/dd/yyyy - mm/dd/yyyy - mm/dd/yyyy - mm/
+These would use the "Salary Estimates mm/dd/yyyy - mm/dd/yyyy".